 A seizure is abnormal electrical activity in the brain.
-When two or more seizures occur, it is considered a seizure disorder, also known as epilepsy.
+When 2 or more seizures occur, it is considered a seizure disorder, also known as epilepsy.
 While there are many different types of seizures, the main categories are:

 Copyright © Nucleus Medical Media, Inc.

 Seizure disorder is caused by abnormal brain function.
 It is often difficult to identify the exact cause, but some factors that may play a role include: